|

 was Scuba certified in 1987 and began taking underwater photos in 1992.

-She is pursuing a Masters degree in Geography at the University of
+She is currently pursuing a PhD in Geography at the University of

 Hawaii at Manoa. |